What is the Rationale of the Study?

 Consider Using Professional Academic Editing Services

-Now that you know how to write the rationale of the study for a research proposal or paper, you should make use of our free AI grammar checker, Wordvice AI, or receive professional academic proofreading services from Wordvice, including research paper editing services and manuscript editing services to polish your submitted research documents.
+Now that you know how to write the rationale of the study for a research proposal or paper, you should make use of Wordvice AI’s free AI Grammar Checker, or receive professional academic proofreading services from Wordvice, including research paper editing services and manuscript editing services to polish your submitted research documents.

 You can also find many more articles, for example on writing the other parts of your research paper, on choosing a title, or on making sure you understand and adhere to the author instructions before you submit to a journal, on the Wordvice academic resources pages.